Salzburg: History

 Salzburg's official population significantly increased in 1935 when the city absorbed adjacent municipalities.
 After World War II, numerous refugees found a new home in the city.
 New residential space was constructed for American soldiers of the postwar occupation and could be used for refugees when they left.
 Around 1950, Salzburg passed the mark of 100,000 citizens, and in 2016, it reached the mark of 150,000 citizens.

 Migrant communities

 Salzburg is home to large German, Bosnian, Serbian, and Romanian communities.

-Largest groups of immigrants as of 1 January 2021: